movementlabsxyz/M1/movement-sdk/execution/sui-block-executor/README.md

 ```

 - `&dyn BackingStore`: arguably the most important of the parameters.
 We essentially want to do this over RocksDB on our own.
 There may be several crates for this developed over time, but `canonical-sui-backing-store` is where we will start.
-- `protocol_config`: this is struct pops up all over the Sui crate and was originally a big part of the cause for hesitancy in implementing the Sui block-executor at this level--owing to the presumed entanglement of consensus in parts of the object runtime specifically attributable to this config.
+- `protocol_config`: this is a struct that pops up all over the Sui crate and was originally a big part of the cause for hesitancy in implementing the Sui block-executor at this level--owing to the presumed entanglement of consensus in parts of the object runtime specifically attributable to this config.
 However, it turns out that consensus parameters are not in fact used.
 Instead, what this is [used for at this level](https://github.com/MystenLabs/sui/blob/552158d9eae200314499809d8977f732f6c2cee7/sui-execution/v1/sui-adapter/src/programmable_transactions/execution.rs#L639) are things such as...
     - shared object deletion settings,
     - Move binary format settings,
     - Max package size.